DLFundamentals/blog/_posts/2026-03-11-the-secret-low-rank-bias-of-regularized-sgd.md

 ## What this explanation does and does not say

-It is worth being precise about the scope of the claim.
+It is worth being clear about what has and has not been shown.

-This argument does **not** say that every trained layer must become exactly low rank.
-It does not prove a universal convergence theorem, and it does not rule out complications coming from architecture, normalization, data geometry, or optimization dynamics.
+This argument does **not** imply that every trained layer must be exactly low rank.
+It is not a universal convergence theorem, and it does not bypass the influence of architecture, normalization, data geometry, or other aspects of optimization.

-What it does provide is a broad structural explanation:
+What it *does* give is a broad structural reason that low-rank behavior should often appear in practice:

 - SGD writes low-rank updates,
-- weight decay gives the layer a finite effective memory,
+- weight decay gives the layer only finite effective memory,
-- therefore approximate low-rank structure is a natural outcome of training.
+- so the current matrix is governed primarily by a short window of low-rank corrections.

-So low rank is not mysterious, and it is not merely an artifact discovered after the fact by compression methods.
-In many settings, it is already being built into the model during training.
+Seen this way, low rank is not an accident, and it is not merely a pattern discovered afterward by compression.
+It is often already being built into the model during training.

-This perspective also suggests why low-rank compression often works so well after training: compression is frequently recovering structure that SGD and weight decay had already encouraged.
+This perspective also clarifies why post-training low-rank compression is so effective: in many cases, it is not inventing structure, but extracting structure that the training dynamics had already encouraged.

 ## Takeaway